Welcome to Marwen: Production

 On April 28, 2017, it was announced that Robert Zemeckis would next direct an untitled drama film that would star Steve Carell.
 On May 19, 2017, it was reported that Leslie Mann and Janelle Monáe had joined the cast, and on May 23, 2017, Eiza González was also added.
 In June 2017, Diane Kruger joined the cast to portray a villain, while Gwendoline Christie had also signed on.
 In July 2017, Merritt Wever and Neil Jackson joined the cast of the film.
 On August 6, 2017, the studio hired German actor Falk Hentschel to play the role of a villain, Hauptsturmführer Ludwig Topf, a Nazi captain to a squad of SS Storm Troopers who terrify the people of Marwen.
 On August 21, 2017, the director's wife, Leslie Zemeckis, was cast in the film; she plays an actress in a pornographic film that Hogancamp watches, and her Marwen counterpart.

 Principal photography on the film began in Vancouver, British Columbia, Canada, on August 14, 2017, and was completed around October 19, 2017.

 In June 2018, the film was officially titled Welcome to Marwen.

+The film portrayed Hogancamp's attackers as having been neo-Nazis who were well into their adult years.
+However, in actuality, Hogancamp's attackers were neither neo-Nazis nor mature; two of the five attackers were teenagers at the time, and the sixteen year old was a Black person.